happyfish100/FastCFS/docs/fcfs-ops-tool.md

 * conf -- cluster config files, in current working directory
 * remote server SSH password-free login, see also [SSH password-free login](#5)

-You must create a independent working directory for a cluster, put "fcfs.settings" and "conf" into it.
+You must create a independent working directory(exp: ***fastcfs-ops***) for a cluster, put "fcfs.settings" and "conf" into it.
 And then, all subsequent commands for this cluster must be execute at the same working directory.

 ### 4.1. fcfs.settings